slowjams/Pro-ASP.NET-Core-Identity/zzzJwtBearerHandler.md

                 {
                     try
                     {
-                        TokenValidationResult tokenValidationResult = await tokenHandler.ValidateTokenAsync(token, tvp);      // <-----------------------------j0.4 -> change to vt
+                        // tokenValidationResult contains Claims and ClaimsIdentity, which is created based on access token TokenValidationResult tokenValidationResult = await tokenHandler.ValidateTokenAsync(token, tvp);      // <-----------------------------j0.4 -> change to vt

                         if (tokenValidationResult.IsValid)
                         {
                             principal = new ClaimsPrincipal(tokenValidationResult.ClaimsIdentity);  // <----------------------j0.5